Skip to main content

 Problem: No images in Google Image search after 2+ weeks

-• First, check your robots.txt isn't blocking images (it probably isn't, but worth checking)
+• Check your robots.txt isn't blocking images

-• Make sure every image actually has alt text
+• Verify every image has alt text

 Problem: Only some images are indexed